connectrpc/conformance/README.md

 - [grpc-web][grpc-web]
 - connect-web (still in private alpha)

-The test suite is run nightly against the latest commits of [connect-go][connect-go] and connect-web to ensure that we are continuously testing for compatibility.
+The test suite is run daily against the latest commits of [connect-go][connect-go], connect-web and [protobuf-es][protobuf-es] to ensure that we are continuously testing for compatibility.

 For more on Connect, see the [announcement blog post][blog], the documentation on [connect.build][docs] (especially the [Getting Started] guide for Go), or